 DivisionsThe Chief of Communications is in command and responsible for all aspects of division operation.
 The division is comprised of three sections:

 - Information Technology

-This division serves as the initial recipient of all 9-1-1 calls originating within Caddo Parish.
-They are also responsible for processing all emergency and non-emergency requests for service received by the Shreveport Fire Department and the Caddo 9-1-1 system.
-Personnel of this division maintain a constant file on the location and status of all fire personnel and equipment/apparatus, and when required, relocate these resources to provide adequate protection to all areas of the city.
+This division serves as the primary answering point for all 9-1-1 calls originating within Caddo Parish.
+The division is also responsible for processing all emergency and non-emergency requests for service received by the Shreveport Fire Department and the Caddo 9-1-1 system.
+Personnel of this division maintain a constant file on the location and status of all fire personnel and equipment/apparatus.
+When required, personnel will relocate these resources to provide adequate protection to all areas of the city.
 This division also provides dispatching services for the seven Caddo Parish Fire Districts.